cboulay/SERF/python/README.md

 python manage.py syncdb
 ```

 This should setup the database for use with Django.
-You should now be able to use
-[MyBCPyModules](https://github.com/cboulay/MyBCPyModules) with this provided ORM.
+[MyBCPyModules](https://github.com/cboulay/MyBCPyModules) should now be able to use this ORM.

 ### Interacting with the data